- Education and Science»

 c) Proportional public expenditure.

-a) Progressive public expenditure: Progressive public expenditure is very essential for any economy to bring economic equality.
-It aims more flow of income to the poor class like providing subsidies, social insurance, special schemes etc.
+a) Progressive public expenditure: Progressive public expenditure is very essential for any economy to bring economic equality and equity.
+It may aims more flow of income to the poor class like providing subsidies, social insurance, special schemes etc.

 b) Regressive public expenditure: It is not good for any economy to bring economic equality.
 Here the flow of income is concentrated to the richer class.
 This will widen the gulf between two classes and by inequality in the society.

 c) Proportional public expenditure: Here the flow of income is based on the proportion of income or wealth held by the people.
-This method never helps to bring any improvements in the society.
+This method may not help to bring any improvements in the society.

 iii) Effects on growth and development